nhannguyen95/algorithms/database/database-system-concept/11-indexing-and-hasing.md

 The aforementioned ordered-indexing scheme apply for **sequential file organizations** (index-sequential organization), the disadvantage is that performance degrades as the file grows.
 To overcome this deficiency, we can use a *B<sup>+</sup>-tree*, which requires fewer disk accesses to locate records.

+Beside B+-tree, we also have R-tree and Bitmap data structure for ordered index.

 ### Automatic creation of Indices

 If a relation is declared to have a primary key, most database implementations automatically create an index on the primary key.
 Whenever a tuple is inserted into the relation, the index can be used to check that the primary key constraint is not violated (that is, there are no duplicates on the primary key value).
 Without the index on the primary key, whenever a tuple is inserted, the entire relation would have to be read to ensure that the primary-key constraint is satisfied.